 1. Participate on committees related to planning for sea level rise and climate change.
-These committees currently include the Hampton Roads Sea Level Rise Intergovernmental Planning Pilot Project Infrastructure Working Group, HRPDC's Coastal Resiliency Committee, and the Fort Eustis Joint Land Use Study (JLUS).
+These committees currently include the HRPDC's Coastal Resiliency Committee, the Norfolk and Virginia Beach Joint Land Use Study (JLUS) and the Portsmouth and Chesapeake Joint Land Use Study.
 2. Provide assistance to other stakeholders in their climate change and sea level rise planning efforts, such as the USDOT Hampton Roads Climate Impact Quantification Initiative, local and statewide universities and VIMS.

-1. WE 1 - Hampton Roads Regional Safety Study - 2018/2019 Update 2.
+1. WE 1 - Hampton Roads Regional Safety Study - 2019/2020 Update 2.
 WE 2 - Updated crash databases and GIS shapefiles 3.
-WE 6 - Safety Performance Measures and Targets included under Task 3.0 - Performance Management 3.
+WE 6 - Safety Performance Measures and Targets included under Task 3.0 - Performance Management 4.
 WE 7 - Written analysis of and recommended improvements to VDOT's "Hurricane Lane Reversal Plan", as updates are issued.
-4. WE 8 - Written transportation/emergency management recommendations to VDEM, e.g. for its RCPT effort.
-5. WE 9 - Written transportation recommendations to VCTIR for its hurricane analyses, as draft documents are issued.
+5. WE 8 - Written transportation/emergency management recommendations to VDEM, e.g. for its RCPT effort.

+6. WE 9 - Written transportation recommendations to VCTIR for its hurricane analyses, as draft documents are issued.

 1. WE 1 - 4th quarter

 2. WE 2 - Ongoing

 3. WE 3 - Ongoing

 4. WE 4 - Ongoing

-5. WE 5 - As needed
+5. WE 5 - As requested

 6. WE 6 - See Task 3.0 - Performance Management

 7. WE 7 - Ongoing

 8. WE 8 - As needed

 9. WE 9 - Ongoing

 10. WE 10 - Ongoing

 11. WE 11 - Ongoing